odpi/specs/ODPi-Runtime.md

 -   The native compression codecs for gzip and snappy MUST be available and enabled by default.

 -   A common application-architecture is one where there’s a fair bit of stuff running on the “Client Host” -- a Web server, all kinds of app logic, maybe even a database.
 They interact with Hadoop using client-libraries and cluster-config files installed locally on the client host.
 These apps tend to have a lot of requirements in terms of the packages installed locally.
-A good ODPi Platform implementation SHOULD NOT get in the way: at most, they SHOULD care about the version of Java and and Bash and nothing else.
+A good ODPi Platform implementation SHOULD NOT get in the way: at most, the implementation SHOULD only care about the version of Java and Bash, and nothing else.

--   ODPi Platforms MUST define the APPS log4j appender to allow for ISV and user applications a common definition to log output.
+-   ODPi Platforms MUST define the APPS log4j appender to provide ISV and user applications a common definition to log output.
 The actual definition, location of output, cycling requirements, etc of this appender is not defined by this specification and is ODPi Platform or user- defined. [**TODO: File a JIRA.**]

 -   ODPi Platforms SHOULD publish all modified (i.e., not-default) Apache Hadoop configuration entries, regardless of client, server, etc applicability to all nodes unless it is known to be node hardware specific, private to a service, security-sensitive, or otherwise problematic.
 The list of variables that SHOULD NOT be shared are defined as: